 However, there are many other laws regulating specific sub-sectors of the energy industry.
-With respect to electricity, the key legislative acts that promote clean energy in Poland are the Act on Renewable Energy Sources, the Act on the Promotion of Electricity from High-Efficiency Cogeneration, and the Act on Electromobility and Alternative Fuels.
+With respect to electricity, the key legislative acts that promote clean energy in Poland are the Act on Renewable Energy Sources, the Act on the Promotion of Electricity from High-Efficiency Cogeneration, and the Act on Electromobility and Alternative Fuels, as well as the newly adopted Act on the Promotion of Generation of Electricity in Offshore Wind Farms.
 Also key is the Act on the Capacity Mechanism, which provides a support scheme for electricity generation.
 The framework for the gas industry is set out mainly in the Energy Law, but also in the Act on Mandatory Stocks of Crude Oil, Crude Oil Products and Natural Gas and on the Principles of Proceeding in Case of a Threat to National Fuel Security and Disruptions on the Crude Oil Market.